dataset-ninja/dac-sdc/README.md

 # DAC-SDC: Design Automation Conference System Design Contest 2022 Dataset

-DAC-SDC is a dataset for object detection task.
+DAC-SDC 2022 is a dataset for object detection and identification tasks.